 All on campus students are required to join and participate in the Student Dietetic Association.
 Meetings are the 2nd Friday of every month from 12:00-1:00 pm.
-Dues are \$10.
+In response to the COVID-19 pandemic, during the Fall 2020 semester (and potentially the Winter 2021 semester), meetings will be run via Zoom.
+Dues will not be charged for the 2020-2021 academic year.
 It is expected that all campus students participate in meetings.
 This includes arriving on time, staying for the entire meeting, and being attentive.
 Unexcused absences or disrespectful behavior will result in a written incident report.